Frequently Asked Questions

 Medical training of D.P.M.s parallels those of our M.D./D.O. colleagues in understanding the whole body and is an important part of a healthcare team.
 An additional three years of surgical residency training is focused on foot and ankle diseases making podiatrists the expert in this area.
 Many may go on to fellowship training sub-specializing in a variety of fields such as trauma, wound care, research, to name a few.

-Do I need to be referred to see a podiatrist?
+Do I need to be referred to see foot and ankle specialist Dr. Tea Nguyen?

-If you do not have health insurance and are paying cash, you can self-refer anytime.
+If you do not have health insurance and are paying cash, you can come in anytime without a referral.

 If you carry health insurance:

-- Many PPOs do not require a referral but you can call our office to confirm.
+- Many PPOs do not require a referral but you can call our office to confirm whether we are in-network or out-of-network with your plan.
+We are currently in-network with Medicare, Cigna, Blue of California, United AG, Dignity Health Network and a few others.

 How do I prepare for my appointment?